virteal/side/README.md

 does nothing, assuming no retry is needed.

 As a convenience `side.wait( a_promise )` will automatically call `side.retry()`
 and will use its result when the promise is delivered.
-It blocks the action.
+Until that, it blocks the action.

 ### side.catch( err )